 Recovery is making mistakes and knowing that you wouldn’t be human if you didn’t.

-It is getting into a fight with your boyfriend and knowing that with time things will heal.
+Healing from an eating disorder means getting into a fight with your partner and knowing that with time things will heal.

 Recovery is taking risks

 It is showing emotions rather than covering everything up with a fake smile and telling everybody that you are fine.
 It is going up to the girl reading your favorite book and sparking a conversation that leads to an excellent friendship because you’re not worried that she is going to judge you for your body.
 Recovery is applying to the internship even if you’re just a freshman because even applying is a good experience and will only help you in the long run.
 It is trying a sport that you’ve never done before because you want to have fun with your friends, and it is not important if you are the best one or not.
 It is signing up for a Spanish class when you have never taken a foreign language because you want to try something new.

 Recovery is about creating a life outside of the eating disorder

 It is being able to feel safe outside of a treatment center.
 It is being able to eat in front of people you have never met before without fear that they are constantly judging everything morsel you eat.
 Eating disorder recovery is graduating from residential and PHP and wanting to start a new life rather than go back to treatment because that is where you feel the most accepted.

 It is growing and healing and beginning to turn into a new and improved version of yourself.

 Healing is knowing that there will be times when things get incredibly difficult.
 Recovery is knowing that slips and relapses will happen, but you can get back up.
 It is going back to treatment with more motivation than ever and coming out stronger.
 It is knowing that recovery is not linear.